Neutron diffraction

 Neutron diffraction or elastic neutron scattering is the application of neutron scattering to the determination of the atomic and/or magnetic structure of a material.
 A sample to be examined is placed in a beam of thermal or cold neutrons to obtain a diffraction pattern that provides information of the structure of the material.
-The technique is similar to X-ray diffraction but due to their different scattering properties, neutrons and X-rays provide complementary information: X-Rays are suited for superficial analysis, strong x-rays from synchrotron radiation are suited for shallow depths or thin specimens, while neutrons having high penetration depth are suited for bulk samples.
+The technique is similar to X-ray diffraction but, due to their different scattering properties, neutrons and X-rays provide complementary information: X-Rays are suited for superficial analysis, strong x-rays from synchrotron radiation are suited for shallow depths or thin specimens, while neutrons having high penetration depth are suited for bulk samples.

 History

 Discovery of the neutron

 In 1921, American chemist and physicist William D. Harkins introduced the term "neutron" while studying atomic structure and nuclear reactions.
 He proposed the existence of a neutral particle within the atomic nucleus, though there was no experimental evidence for it at the time.
 In 1932, British physicist James Chadwick provided experimental proof of the neutron's existence.
 His discovery confirmed the presence of this neutral subatomic particle, earning him the Nobel Prize in Physics in 1935.
 Chadwick's research was influenced by earlier work from Irène and Frédéric Joliot-Curie, who had detected unexplained neutral radiation but had not recognized it as a distinct particle.
-Neutrons are subatomic particles that exist in the nucleus of the atom, it has higher mass than protons but no electrical charge.
+Neutrons are subatomic particles that exist in the nucleus of the atom, they have higher mass than protons but zero [net] electrical charge.

 In the 1930s Enrico Fermi and colleagues gave theoretical contributions establishing the foundation of neutron scattering.
 Fermi developed a framework to understand how neutrons interact with atomic nuclei.

 Early diffraction work

-Diffraction was first observed in 1936 by two groups, von Halban and Preiswerk and by Mitchell and Powers.
+Diffraction was first observed in 1936 by two groups, von Halban and Preiswerk and Mitchell and Powers.
 In 1944, Ernest O. Wollan, with a background in X-ray scattering from his PhD work under Arthur Compton, recognized the potential for applying thermal neutrons from the newly operational X-10 nuclear reactor to crystallography.
 Joined by Clifford G. Shull they developed neutron diffraction throughout the 1940s.

 Neutron diffraction experiments were carried out in 1945 by Ernest O. Wollan using the Graphite Reactor at Oak Ridge.
 He was joined shortly thereafter (June 1946) by Clifford Shull, and together they established the basic principles of the technique, and applied it successfully to many different materials, addressing problems like the structure of ice and the microscopic arrangements of magnetic moments in materials.
 For this achievement, Shull was awarded one half of the 1994 Nobel Prize in Physics.
 (Wollan died in 1984).
 (The other half of the 1994 Nobel Prize for Physics went to Bert Brockhouse for development of the inelastic scattering technique at the Chalk River facility of AECL.
 This also involved the invention of the triple axis spectrometer).